Need more adventure in your life?

 Conner Prairie in Fishers is an interactive history park that makes learning fun and interesting!

-The helium balloon ride takes passengers up to a final height of 370 feet in the air providing a great aerial view of Conner Prairie and views of the Indianapolis skyline on a clear day.
+The helium balloon ride takes passengers up to a final height of 370 feet in the air.
+Riders experience a great aerial view of Conner Prairie and views of the Indianapolis skyline on a clear day.

-The average ride lasts 10-15 minutes which includes ascending and descending and can hold up to 20 people weather permitting.
+The average ride lasts 10-15 minutes which includes ascending and descending.
+Up to 20 people can ride in the balloon, weather permitting.

 If you prefer to keep both feet on the ground you can try your hand at ax throwing, old-fashioned yard games, a stilt-walking race, or trying to defeat a historical character at a game of checkers.